Equatorial Guinea national football team: Tunisia

 The rivalry with Tunisia is unique over the fact that these meetings are more recent and used to be regarded as unimportant, but the root fuelling this rivalry occurred during the quarter-finals of the 2015 Africa Cup of Nations, in which the Tunisians got a string of unfair decisions from the referee, which caused the team to lose to the Equatorial Guinean hosts 2–1, fuelled widespread rage and anger among Tunisian players and fans.
 Ever since, Tunisia and Equatorial Guinea have found themselves surprisingly in confrontation of numerous recent tournament qualifications, started with the 2021 Africa Cup of Nations qualification where Tunisia won both fixtures, albeit by one goal margin.
 However, despite Tunisia's domination, Equatorial Guinea have proven to be increasingly stern in later qualifications, having managed to defeat Tunisia at home in the 2022 FIFA World Cup qualification and the 2023 Africa Cup of Nations qualification.
 Both national teams are again scheduled to face each other at the 2026 FIFA World Cup qualification.

 Gabon

-Equatorial Guinea classic rival is its neighbor Gabon.
+Equatorial Guinea's classic rival is its neighbor Gabon.
 Equatoguinean (formerly disputed) territories of Mbañe, Cocoteros and Conga are a main cause in this rivalry.
-Their first recognized match was on 18 December 1987 and it ended in a 4-3 win for Gabon via penalty shoot-out after a goalless draw.
-After five loses over the next 15 years, Equatorial Guinea would earn its first win on 8 June 2003, a 2-1 at home, during the 2004 Africa Cup of Nations qualification.
+Their first recognized match was on 18 December 1987 and it ended in a 4–3 win for Gabon via penalty shoot-out after a goalless draw.
+After five loses over the next 15 years, Equatorial Guinea would earn its first win on 8 June 2003, a 2–1 at home, during the 2004 Africa Cup of Nations qualification.
 This result is among the most celebrated Equatorial Guinea matches ever by local fans.
-They also had a notable 2-0 victory over Gabon at the 2015 Africa Cup of Nations, which allowed them to pass the group stage, eliminating Gabon in the process.
+They also had a notable 2–0 victory over Gabon at the 2015 Africa Cup of Nations, which allowed them to pass the group stage, eliminating Gabon in the process.